In Gams near Hieflau.

 This cave is unique in Europe: it is one of only two limestone caves with this kind of sulfuric speleothems, which is also a show cave.
 The other one is Grotta Grande del Vento, Genga, Italy.
 Similar caves are rare but can be found all over the world, and the most famous is Lechuguilla Cave.

-And another strange thing: this is the very first cave in the world with electric light but today it is one of the last guided with carbide lamps.
+And another strange thing: this is the very first cave in the world with electric light but most of the time it was guided with carbide lamps.
 The electric light was installed by Franz Kraus in 1883 and it was powered by a water driven generator, which was built at the brook below.
 But this early electric light did not work very well.
 After seven years it had to be shut down, because of technical difficulties and too high costs.
-The installations were removed completely and today this cave is one of the last show caves in Austria still visited with carbide lamps.
+The installations were removed completely and until today this cave is guided with handheld lamps.
 The Austrian government does not allow the installation of electric light to protect the fragile gypsum speleothems.

 The cave was closed to the public, simply due to the lack of visitors.
 When the Denkmalamt (Monument Protection Agency) resurveyed the cave in 1964 they realized the specialty of the cave and supported the reopening of the cave.
 They managed the cave for half a century, always with volunteer work on non-profit basis.
 There was not much money to spend and so the carbide lamps became an institution.
 They were cheap and reliable, and the light was very good, much better than electric torches.
 Unfortunately the cave is now part of the new GeoPark concept and the labor intensive carbide lamps were replaced by modern LED lamps.
 The light is better, but the last cave with carbide light is now gone.
 We recommend you take a headlamp to the tour, so you do not have to carry a hand held lamp.